 You can add rosehip oil to your hair care routine to prevent hair breakage.

 Rosehip oil is good for your skin, hair, and nails, but also for your overall health.
 Topically rosehip oil for face is your ally, use it at night to let it work its superfood magic.
-Ingested it helps protects cell integrity, adds elasticity to the epidermis, boosts the immune system, helps clear your gut, reduces pain and inflammation, and might even help fight cancer.
+Ingested, rosehip is good for keeping cell integrity, adding elasticity to the epidermis, boosting the immune system, helping clear your gut, and more.

 It’s a wonderful plant-powered seed that we strongly recommend trying in extract form, adding the seeds to salad dressings, adding diluted oil to smoothies, juices or water, or as a topical-use oil.
 Or, you can get the benefits of this superfood ingredient in our new GLOW collagen support.
-One daily scoop and you'll be on your way to realizing all these benefits for yourself!
+One daily scoop and you'll be on your way to realizing all the things rosehip is good for your body!

 Comments will be approved before showing up.